rsohi001/8PuzzleSolver/README.md

 # 8PuzzleSolver
-A 8 puzzle solver that can be solved using 3 different methods
+A 8 puzzle solver that can be solved using 3 different methods.
+A full report analysis about all finding using the three algorithms can be found at: https://docs.google.com/document/d/16sdiYUM53FLOOOk00nfSPgSHkV88yCC2sF-Evf_iyIg/edit?usp=sharing